motorlatitude/Drop/README.md

       npm run build
       ```

-      Once completed, a setup executable should be in the ./dist/ directory, run the installer to use the built version.
+      This step can take a couple of minutes, best grab a coffee.
+Once completed, a setup executable should be in
+      the `./dist/` directory, run the installer to use the built version.

     - #### Build for development purposes